emberjs/website/source/guides/router_primer.md

 application will now be built up using the techniques described in this section.

-As a brief aside, it might feel a bit bizaare to tell the *controller* to wire up some other `baseName` to its view's `{{outlet}}` versus telling the view to do this "plugging in" itself.
+As a brief aside, it might feel a bit bizarre to tell the *controller* to wire up some other `baseName` to its view's `{{outlet}}` versus telling the view to do this "plugging in" itself.
 Ember's opinion is that the View should be, despite its capability of being quite powerful, fairly limited (CSS class